 Aldi is on track to have all of its own-label packaging recyclable, reusable or compostable by 2022 so expect to see changes to the way your favorite products look.

 Newspapers and magazines

 Towards the end of 2019, Aldi stopped selling newspapers and magazines in all of their United Kingdom stores.
 The sales for newsstands in the stores were consistently low and they had to better optimize the space.
 Since their stores aren’t as big as your typical grocery store, they have to make sure all the space in the store is taken up by products that sell.

 Aldi Special Buys or Aldi Finds

 Aldis sells more than just food and if you’ve ever browsed their aisles, you’ve probably scored at least one of their Special Buys.
 It could be anything from a rug, to lawn furniture, to a desk, to a winter coat.
 But, the trick with these Special Buys is that once they sell out, they’re gone.
 So, if you’re on the fence about something, it’s best to bite the bullet and buy it.
 New items are constantly coming in and if you want to get ahead of the game, you can check their website for upcoming Aldi Finds.
-For more insider tips, learn about these secrets Aldi employees won’t tell you.

 Though only in the U.K., Aldi has stopped selling disposable barbecues in an effort to protect forests and wildlife.
 The ban started in March 2022 and applies to all 950 stores in the United Kingdom, including one located right next to the Peak District National Park.